The Neighbors: Income

 The most common language spoken in the Anderson St / Morris Ave

-neighborhood is Spanish, spoken by 58.6% of households.
-Other important languages spoken here include English, French and South Asian languages.
+neighborhood is Spanish, spoken by 53.1% of households.
+Other important languages spoken here include English, South Asian languages, French and Urdu (the national language of Pakistan).